Not Another Logo Grader.

 Real Science.

-The logo analysis market is dominated by tools that rely on a single approach: feed an image to an AI and present its opinion as a score.
+Most logo analysis tools take a single approach: feed an image to an AI model and present its opinion as a score.
+We take a different path.

 The Comparison